Github2k10/Java_Notes/Advanced_OOP.md

 > In other words, the more closely related stuff is grouped in a class, the higher will be the cohesiveness.

 <br> <br>

+**5. What is Encapsulation?**
+> *Answer:* Encapsulation is a fundamental concept in object-oriented programming that refers to the practice of hiding the internal details of an object from the outside world and exposing only necessary interfaces or methods for interacting with it.
+It allows for better organization and abstraction of code, and provides a mechanism for data hiding and access control. <br>
+> In Java, encapsulation is achieved through the use of access modifiers such as private, protected, and public.
+Private members or methods are only accessible within the same class, while protected members or methods are accessible within the same package and to subclass.
+Public members or methods are accessible to all classes and package.

+<br> <br>